-A permittee shall file with the district commission any stipulation, administrative decision or court order resulting from appellate review.
-The district commission shall incorporate, through an administrative amendment, any such court document disposing of the issues on appeal relating to the criteria of Act 250 or the underlying district commission decision.
-There shall be no cost associated with the issuance of the administrative amendment but the permittee shall be responsible for municipal recording costs.
+A permittee shall file with the District Commission any stipulation, administrative decision or court order resulting from the appellate review.
+The District Commission shall incorporate, through an administrative amendment, any such court document disposing of the issues on appeal relating to the criteria of Act 250 or the underlying District Commission decision.
+There shall be no cost associated with the issuance of the administrative amendment but the permittee shall be responsible for municipal recording costs. -Adopted June 25, 2009, eff.
+July 10, 2009.

-Rule 42 Stay of Decisions
+Rule 42Stay of Decisions

 (A) Filing of Stay Petition: District Commission.
-Prior to the filing of a motion to alter or an appeal of a district commission decision, any aggrieved party may file a petition for a preliminary, interim or permanent stay of a district commission decision pursuant to 10 V.S.A.
-Section 6086(f).
-Following any appeal of the district commission decision, such jurisdiction for granting or continuing a stay transfers to the environmental court.
-Any such petition filed with the district commission must be filed with the court following the appeal.
-Any stay request submitted to the district commission must include a written motion identifying the order or portion thereof for which a stay is sought and state in detail the grounds for the request.
-The chair of the district commission may act on behalf of the district commission in issuing a preliminary stay which shall be effective for a period not to exceed 30 days.
-Any preliminary stay shall be reviewed by the district commission, as appropriate, within that 30 day period.
+Prior to the filing of a motion to alter or an appeal of a District Commission decision, any aggrieved party may file a petition for a preliminary, interim or permanent stay of a District Commission decision pursuant to 10 V.S.A. § 6086(f).
+Following any appeal of the District Commission decision, such jurisdiction for granting or continuing a stay transfers to the environmental court.
+Any such petition filed with the District Commission must be filed with the court following the appeal.
+Any stay request submitted to the District Commission must include a written motion identifying the order or portion thereof for which a stay is sought and state in detail the grounds for the request.
+The chair of the District Commission may act on behalf of the District Commission in issuing a preliminary stay which shall be effective for a period not to exceed 30 days.
+Any preliminary stay shall be reviewed by the District Commission, as appropriate, within that 30 day period.
 A party may file a motion to dissolve a preliminary stay within 10 days of its issuance.

 Seven (7) Day Automatic Stay of District Commission Decision.
-(B) Upon the filing of a petition for a stay with a district commission, along with a certificate of service certifying the date that a copy of the stay petition was served on the permittee and a declaration of intent to file a motion to alter with the district commission or appeal the permit to environmental court, the decision of the district commission is automatically stayed for a period of seven (7) days.
+(B) Upon the filing of a petition for a stay with a District Commission, along with a certificate of service certifying the date that a copy of the stay petition was served on the permittee and a declaration of intent to file a motion to alter with the District Commission or appeal the permit to environmental court, the decision of the District Commission is automatically stayed for a period of seven (7) days.
 The first day of the automatic seven (7) day stay is the day of service to the permittee, that being the day the permittee or permittee's agent receives the petition for stay.
-Following the receipt of a request for stay, associated certificate of service, and declaration of intent to file a motion to alter or appeal, the district commission shall send notice of such petition to all parties to the proceeding.
+Following the receipt of a request for stay, associated certificate of service, and declaration of intent to file a motion to alter or appeal, the District Commission shall send notice of such petition to all parties to the proceeding.
 The automatic seven (7) day stay shall not extend beyond the 30-day appeal period unless a valid appeal has been filed with the environmental court.
 The automatic seven (7) day stay petition may only be filed once during the 30-day appeal period.
-A district commission shall not stay construction authorized by a permit processed under the board's minor application procedures.
+A District Commission shall not stay construction authorized by a permit processed under the board's minor application procedures.

 (C) Merit Review and Terms of Interim or Permanent Stay Petition as Determined by the District Commission.
-In deciding whether to grant or deny an interim or permanent stay beyond the automatic seven (7) day stay, the district commission shall consider the hardship to the parties, the impact, if any, on the values sought to be protected by Act 250, and any effect upon public health, safety or general welfare.
-The district commission may issue an interim or permanent stay containing such terms and conditions, including the filing of a bond or other security, as it deems just.
+In deciding whether to grant or deny an interim or permanent stay beyond the automatic seven (7) day stay, the District Commission shall consider the hardship to the parties, the impact, if any, on the values sought to be protected by Act 250, and any effect upon public health, safety or general welfare.
+The District Commission may issue an interim or permanent stay containing such terms and conditions, including the filing of a bond or other security, as it deems just.-Adopted April 7, 2006, eff.
+May 1, 2006.